September 12, 1956 – Leslie Cheung:

 The next day Cheung’s childhood friend and former lover, Daffy Tong, confirmed that Cheung suffered from clinical depression and had been seeing Lieh-Mak for treatment for almost a year.
 He also revealed that Cheung had previously attempted suicide in 2002.

-Chinese media worried that Cheung’s death would infect young fans with gayness, linking LGBTQ life to violence, depression, and suicide to try to teach Chinese youth to fear homosexuality.
-State run media focused on his queer identity instead of on his artistic achievements.
+The official Chinese media worried that Cheung’s death would infect young fans with gayness, linking LGBTQ life to violence, depression, and suicide to try to teach Chinese youth to fear homosexuality.
+The state run media focused on his queer identity instead of on his artistic achievements.
 He had already planned to retire from stage performance because of the strain of being a gay artist in Hong Kong, facing stigmatization, surveillance, and marginalization.

 In 2013, Cheung’s fans from around our pretty planet made two million orizuru cranes for the Guinness World Record as a tribute on the 10th anniversary of his passing.

-In 2016, on what would have been Cheung’s 60th birthday, over one hundred thousand fans celebrated at an outdoor birthday party at Hong Kong’s Central Harbourfront with a big LED screen projecting Cheung’s video clips and pictures.
+In 2016, on what would have been Cheung’s 60th birthday, over 100,000 fans celebrated at an outdoor birthday party at Hong Kong’s Central Harbourfront with a big LED screen projecting Cheung’s video clips and pictures.